sindrila/ubb-schedule-translation/README.md

 # Translation script

-Script that queries the current schedule database and insert the corresponding data to the new one.
+Script that queries the current schedule database and inserts the corresponding data in a new database.